jeffalstott/powerlaw/README.rst

 Basic Usage
 -----------------
-For the simplest, typical use cases, that tells you everything you need to know.::
+For the simplest, typical use cases, this tells you everything you need to know.::

     import powerlaw